elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 	{{/if_block}}
 	';

+**Note:** The conditionals will count the POST value as empty, therefore not showing it, for any falsy values except the number 0.

 Since this class only handles find and replace for template tags, custom tags can be used when processing of the tag value is needed, like for a total price.
 These are set with the `$custom_template_tags` property.

 	$form->custom_template_tags = array(